 0613-06 DOCUMENTING INSPECTION RESULTS

 To support the CIP, a computer based application called the Construction Inspection Program Information Management System (CIPIMS) has been developed.
-CIPIMS is a tool during inspections
+CIPIMS is a management tool used to document, organize, and track information collected during inspections

 Report numbers for all inspections will be assigned as the planned inspections are entered into the Inspection Planning (IP) module of the Reactor Programs System (RPS).
 Instructions for entering data into RPS are contained in IMC-0306, “Information Technology Support for the Reactor Oversight Process.”

 Inspectors will enter inspection results into CIPIMS under a specific docket number and inspection report number that are associated with the facility being inspected and the inspection report period.
 Each separate inspection result entry into CIPIMS is designated as an inspection item and will be assigned a sequential number.
 Inspection activities that result in a violation and are greater-than-minor will be designated as a “Finding.”
 Inspection items for which it is unknown whether or not a violation occurred will be designated as an “Unresolved Item.”
-Further information on the use of CIPIMS available in the “Construction Inspection Program Information Management System (CIPIMS) User’s Guide.”
+Further information on the use of CIPIMS will be available in the “Construction Inspection Program Information Management System (CIPIMS) User’s Guide.”
 Sample inspection report cover letters and a sample inspection report are located on the NRO Construction Inspection Program Web site.

 0613-07 DOCUMENTING INSPECTION RESULTS WITH NO FINDINGS AND DOCUMENTING OBSERVATIONS

-Documentation of inspection results for which there is no associated finding in CIPIMS requires four sections to be completed: title, scope, , and documents reviewed.
+Documentation of inspection results for which there is no associated finding in CIPIMS requires four sections to be completed: title, scope, findings, and documents reviewed.
 Follow the guidance in the appropriate sub-sections in Section 0613-08 on how to document these areas.
 In the findings section include the statement “No findings of significance were identified.”
 The discussion of the observation, if warranted, should follow this sentence.

 Observations not directly related to a finding may be documented if allowed by an appendix to this manual chapter or by a specific inspection procedure or temporary instruction.
 Otherwise, if an observation has no NRC regulatory significance, the observation is not documented in the inspection report, is not discussed in the NRC inspection exit meeting, and is not considered in the periodic assessment of construction performance.
 Observations should be entered into CIPIMS as noted above only if there is a compelling reason to include the observation.
 It is expected that the documentation of observations occurs infrequently.